-Leveraging citizen development can dramatically accelerate an organization’s drive toward digital transformation by empowering and enabling problem-solvers in both the business and IT to create cloud apps—all without writing a single line of code.
-In QuickBase's inaugural 2015 State of Citizen Developer Report, we provide insights from over 140 QuickBase customer survey responses from EMPOWER2015 into how the emergence of citizen developers in organizations marks a paradigm shift in how the Business and IT work together to build, customize and connect cloud apps to achieve their collective business goals.
+Leveraging citizen development can dramatically accelerate an organization’s drive toward digital transformation by empowering and enabling problem-solvers in both the business and IT to create cloud applications all without writing a single line of code.

-But what exactly do we mean by digital transformation, and who are citizen developers?
-And, more importantly, what impact do they have on organizations?
+But what exactly do we mean by digital transformation and who are citizen developers?
+More importantly, what impact do they have on organizations?

-Aside from skills (or lack thereof), citizen development is a function of a growing spirit of collaboration between business users and internal IT, who historically were once much less aligned, to say the least.
-Among our survey respondents, 68 percent built apps with someone outside their functional area in the organization.
+Citizen development is a function of a growing spirit of collaboration between business users and internal IT, who historically were once much less aligned.

-With true low-code platforms for rapid application development, citizen developers are often self-serving their teams’ and/or their own app requests—with IT’s guidance as an expert partner in app architecture, governance and controls to reduce risk.
-In contrast to true low-code platforms, some supposedly low-code solutions merely provide easier ways and environments for existing coders to develop apps faster.
+With true low-code platforms for rapid application development, citizen developers are often self-serving their teams’ and/or their own requests—with IT’s guidance as an expert partner in applications architecture, governance and controls to reduce risk.

 Citizen developers are using low-code platforms to solve problems across myriad digital transformation use cases.